Why is Search Engine Optimization (SEO) important?

 Squarespace is a terrific option for those a little more comfortable with SEO best practice.
 It won’t hold your hand through the process, but then not everybody wants their hand held.
 For a hands-off SEO framework, it may well be very best.

 All three builders tick the essential SEO boxes, and their devolpment teams will ensure they keep up with the trends.
 It ultimately comes down to which builder best compliments the needs of your site.
-Each offers a free trial period – or even a free plan – so there’s ample opportunity to test them out yourself before taking the plunge.

 Why is SEO important?